intel/libvpl/doc/spec/source/programming_guide/VPL_prg_transcoding.rst

 There are two exceptions with respect to intermediate synchronization:

-- If the input is from any asynchronous operation, the application must synchronize any input before calling the oneVPL :cpp:func:`MFXVideoDECODE_DecodeFrameAsync` function.
+- If the input is from any asynchronous operation, the application must synchronize any input before calling the |vpl_short_name| :cpp:func:`MFXVideoDECODE_DecodeFrameAsync` function.
-- When the application calls an asynchronous function to generate an output surface in video memory and passes that surface to a non-oneVPL component, it must explicitly synchronize the operation before passing the surface to the non-oneVPL component.
+- When the application calls an asynchronous function to generate an output surface in video memory and passes that surface to a non-|vpl_short_name| component, it must explicitly synchronize the operation before passing the surface to the non-|vpl_short_name|
+  component.

 .. _surface_pool_alloc: